rust-lang/book/src/ch19-01-unsafe-rust.md

 {{#include ../listings/ch19-advanced-features/output-only-01-missing-unsafe/output.txt}}
 ```

-By inserting the `unsafe` block around our call to `dangerous`, we’re asserting
+With the `unsafe` block, we’re asserting to Rust that we’ve read the function’s
-to Rust that we’ve read the function’s documentation, we understand how to use
+documentation, we understand how to use it properly, and we’ve verified that
-it properly, and we’ve verified that we’re fulfilling the contract of the
+we’re fulfilling the contract of the function.
-function.

 Bodies of unsafe functions are effectively `unsafe` blocks, so to perform other
 unsafe operations within an unsafe function, we don’t need to add another